Table of Contents

 FAQs About Bandwidth and Web Hosting

-There are several things that can happen if you exceed your bandwidth.
-In the worst-case scenario, your hosting provider has the option to shut down your site entirely, without warning.
+To prevent exceeding bandwidth, it is essential to set usage alerts for every time your utilization hits 85%, 90%, and 95% — to provide you enough time to adjust accordingly.
+Several things can happen if you exceed your bandwidth.
+In the worst-case scenario, your hosting provider can shut down your site entirely, without warning.

-Last, you still have a limit for “unlimited” bandwidth accounts; once exceeded, your bandwidth allowance drops to the designated rate.
-Unlimited bandwidth is simply saying “you can use as much bandwidth as you need, up to a certain amount, then it will be throttled back to normal levels”.
+You may be charged a daily fee for the time you exceed your bandwidth utilization.
+Still, you will have a limit for unlimited bandwidth accounts; once exceeded, your allowance drops to the designated rate.
+Basically, you can use as much bandwidth as you need, up to a certain amount, then it will be throttled back to normal levels.

 If you have a low bandwidth contract in place, you are limited on the amount of traffic that can visit your site within a given period.
 Low bandwidth is usually either free or very cheap to host.

-Still, it is essential that you fully understand your website’s usage to ensure you avoid overage charges.
-Remember, if for some reason, your website traffic increases rapidly, it may be shut down, or you can be charged a hefty overage fee.
+Still, you must fully understand your usage to ensure you avoid overage charges.
+If, for some reason, your website traffic increases rapidly, it may be shut down, or you can be charged a hefty overage fee.

 Yes, but be aware that some providers charge a reduced fee for you to limit your bandwidth or back out of your current contract.
 To manually reduce the amount of bandwidth your site is generating, try performing the following actions to limit bandwidth overages.

 - Use external reference links for file downloads or videos